mandle420/DCS_Standalone_on_linux/README.md

-DCS World can run on linux through Wine and Proton, though it does take some work to get running, if anything dosen't work, make sure, I cannot stress this enough CHECK all your log files.
+DCS World can run on linux through Wine and Proton, though it does take some work to get running and if you want to use VR I highly recommend using proton(steam) as opposed to wine, if anything dosen't work, make sure I cannot stress this enough
+CHECK all your log files.

 Thanks to everyone who has helped getting the game running and debugging issues